 I’m so glad you all enjoyed Babies!
 I wish it were even half as big as March of the Penguins … it certainly deserves to be bigger.
 Unfortunately, perhaps without a narrator like Morgan Freeman or Pierce Brosnan holding their hand (bless the filmmakers for not going that route!), mainstream American audiences aren’t sure they’ll know what to make of the film, or something.
 Even so, as art-house documentaries go it’s done all right in theaters and should do better on DVD.

 The question you raise is too big for a mail column.
 I’ve deferred it to my blog post “Don’t Have a Cow, Man!”
+Link to this item

 Many friends and family members have spoken very highly of How to Train Your Dragon, but I have also read A Landscape with Dragons by Michael O’Brien which strongly cautions against books and movies which depict dragons as protagonists.
 I am curious, have you read this book?